FAC29A/Weeks01-03-Zukhra-Alex/README.md

 ## Things to improve

-- **Load Time Optimization:** Reduce image file sizes and minimize unnecessary code to enhance page loading speed.
+- **Load Time Optimization:** Reduce image file sizes to enhance page loading speed.
 Faster load times improve user satisfaction.
 - **Browser Compatibility Enhancement:** While some features of the testimonial section currently function correctly on Chrome, they encounter issues on Mozilla Firefox.
 - **Enhance Social Media Connectivity:** Activate the existing social media icons on our website to link directly to our agency's profiles on platforms like Facebook, Twitter and Instagram.